 Sash window use declined after the Edwardian era, with easier to build steel or timber casement windows becoming used more and more after the First World War.
-Sash windows were still considered to be in vogue right up until the 1930’s, and have recently seed a resurgence in their popularity.
+Sash windows were still considered to be in vogue right up until the 1930’s, and have recently seen a resurgence in their popularity.

-Yorkshire Sliding Sash Windows
+Yorkshire Sliding Sashes

 What are sash windows frames made from?

 Originally made solely from wood, windows frames are made from a variety of materials to suit all tastes, applications and budgets.